 |Work Hours/Week||Maximum # of Credit Hours|

-The Internship course is Educational Psychology 3861.
+The Internship course is Educational Psychology (ED PS) 3861.
 It provides upper-division credit but is not a course in your major department.

 Check your DARS report, talk with your departmental academic advisor, and consult with a University College advisor to determine if Educational Psychology 3861 will help you meet graduation requirements.

 Educational Psychology 3861 is a Credit/No-Credit course; you will not receive a letter grade.

 Yes, you will owe tuition for the academic credit.

 No, you cannot earn credit for experiences completed before registering for the Internship.
 Credit is given only for new learning and experiences that take place after officially beginning the Internship.

 You will be required to submit 13 written weekly assignments (approximately 1 per week for 13 weeks).